 Survival takes precedence.

 It’s quite disturbing how few Americans have strong survival skills.
-And I don’t know even mean know how to make a fucking fire.

 I mean their senses have dulled to the point that they can’t even sense danger, for themselves, for others.
 Instead, I’m standing with fire licking at my feet and hollering to them, begging for help, and they are like: Julie, what are you talking about!
 Stop you’re so dramatic.

 And I’ve been patient for so long (have I? or maybe I haven’t? i don’t even know.
 Can’t remember!) - it FEELS like I’ve been patient for so long.
 I’m like: WHAT THE FUCK, my feet are starting to burn this winter!
 My dad is sicker than ever!
-We live on his salary and government benefits!

 I’m furiously canning food, chopping wood, fortifying my cabin for winter, hunting, and skinning and drying the meat.